Designing the Middle?

-Rick Monro is a UX designer living in Belfast, Northern Ireland and is User Experience Director of Belfast-based agency, Fathom.
+Rick Monro is a consultant and designer living in Belfast, Northern Ireland and is a Principle UX Architect at Puppet.

 Rick is also a syllabus consultant and lecturer for the Digital Marketing Institute and a former part-time lecturer for at the University of Ulster, contributing to the Interactive Multimedia Design degree course.